jewelsofthought/neshama/site/posts/freedom/week_3/tiferet.md

 There are many representations of the Tree which have all the _sefirot_, except **Malchut**, directly connected to Tiferet at the centre.
 This signifies **Tiferet** as the axis around which all of the other _sefirot_ turn, the centre of the spinning wheel of life.
 If it is in its place and balanced, it can provide the center of balance between all the different forms and energies of all the other _sefirot_

-The identity at **Tiferet** is the Inclusive “I”, the inclusive shared Self behind the exclusive ego-self.
+The identity at **Tiferet** is the Inclusive "I", the inclusive shared Self behind the exclusive ego-self.
 In **Tiferet**, there is a balance between the self which resides in the body and the Universal Self that exists beyond differentiation.
 Here the upper and lower worlds are connected.

 **Tiferet** is the Heart of the Tree, reflected as the heart-space within each one of us.
 It provides a central focus, a place of deepening of compassionate awareness.